The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • English: Something standing still | Stillness | Patience | Staying in one place

-• Explanation: "Akwu" denotes something that is stationary or stable, it symbolizes steadiness or a lack of movement.
+• Explanation: "Akwu" denotes something that is stationary or stable, it symbolizes steadiness or causal state.

 3. Agali/Aghali